What is Double Glazing?

 The negatives of double glazed windows include trapping heat, lack of repairability, potential mismatch with older architectural styles, and higher initial costs.
 Therefore, it's important to consider these factors before investing in double glazed windows.

-Double glazing insulates by using a thermal cushion and gas insulation to minimize heat loss through the sealed unit.
+Double glazed windows work and insulate by using a thermal cushion and gas insulation to minimise heat loss through the sealed unit.
 When cold air hits the glass pane, the temperature is transferred to the gas layer, helping to maintain internal warmth.

 What is the double glazing method?